- On Campus

 All students are subject to a pre-training assessment.
 The pre-training assessment document used by TAFE Gippsland is “TL 040 Form 1 Pre-Training Review Checklist” which is found within the Policy and Procedure Management System (PPMS).

 The Pre Training Review is undertaken by each potential student and processed during the student’s interview with a member of the TAE teaching team.
-At the conclusion of the interview with the learner, the outcome will either be that there is no further action required, or the learner will be referred to the Institute’s Foundation Studies Department for a more depth review and possible support.
+At the conclusion of the interview with the learner, the outcome will either be that there is no further action required, or the learner will be referred to the Institute’s Foundation Studies Department for a more in-depth review and possible support.

 The Pre Training Review assessment tool has been designed to evaluate if the participant has: